-The safety and security of stakeholders and their property is a priority of the Hatfield CID.
+The safety and security of stakeholders and their property is a priority of

 An element that has been identified as a threat in the area is the presence of criminals who pose as car guards.
 In association with the Tshwane Metro Police Department (TMPD) and the Brooklyn branch of the South African Police Service (SAPS), the Hatfield CID has launched a process of formalising car guards in the immediate vicinity of the University of Pretoria.

 According to Lucas Luckhoff, CEO of the Hatfield CID, the aim of the initiative is to have only accredited car guards in the area.
 These individuals will be vetted by Brooklyn SAPS and will have the necessary identification and approval to operate in a demarcated area.
 The Hatfield CID is also working with the City of Tshwane to ensure that all of Hatfield’s streetlights are in working order, as this will contribute to decreasing crime in the area.

 Furthermore, safety and security initiatives in Hatfield are supported by closed-circuit television (CCTV) cameras, or Hatfield CID’s “eyes in the sky”, as Luckhoff describes them.
 Luckhoff says that “the more CCTV cameras there are, the higher the success rate of criminal convictions”.